bastillion-io/Bastillion/README.md

 3. Create profiles
 4. Assign systems to profile
 5. Assign profiles to users
-6. Generate and set authorized key file for systems or users
+6. Generate and distribute authorized key file for systems or users

 Prerequisites